sarahciston/codingcare/posts/critintro.md

 Intersectional lenses can reveal the tangible human and more-than-human costs entangled in algorithmic systems – from proliferating data and its material infrastructures, to consolidated power and its sociocultural infrastructures.
 In 1977 the Black feminist Combahee River Collective called for "integrated analysis and practice based upon the fact that the major systems of oppression are interlocking" [@moragaThisBridgeCalled1981a].
 Named intersectionality by Kimberlé Crenshaw [-@crenshawDemarginalizingIntersectionRace1989], and emerging from centuries of work by women of color [@haschemiyekaniRevisualisingIntersectionality2022], intersectional analysis of institutional power is often misinterpreted as individual identity politics.
 In fact, intersectionality "critiques systems of power and how those systems structure themselves to impact groups and individuals unequally" [@cooperIntersectionality2016].
 Crenshaw argues that intersectionality is as useful for understanding privilege as it is for understanding marginality [-@crenshawWhatDoesIntersectionality2021].
 Intersectional analysis shows that power is differential by design; it reveals the inequalities within inequalities and asks that "communities and movements are inclusive of differences and work together towards equality" [@WhatIntersectionality].
 Conversations about AI fairness, transparency, explainability, ethics, public good, and the hype cycles of new technologies are grossly incomplete without intersectional analyses of power and intersectional tactics of (and beyond) equity and inclusion.
 No change *about* us *without* us.

 As I have previously theorized it, intersectional AI calls for demystifying normative AI systems and learning from a wide range of marginalized ethics and tactics, in order to fundamentally transform AI.
 It requires multimodal, polyvocal, experimental approaches that cut through technological solutionism [@cistonIntersectionalAIEssential2019].
 It requires slow, long-term investments in algorithmic justice, rather than extractive, performative forms of inclusion that erase friction, context, and agency as they scale up for machine learning tasks [@sloaneParticipationNotDesign2022, @buolamwiniGenderShadesIntersectional2018].
-Intersectional AI celebrates and documents the work done by many related efforts for diverse knowledge systems to incorporated toward reimagining machine learning as a more care-ful set of practices, including but not limited to abolitionist [@earlAbolitionistAIRole2021], anticolonialist [@chakravarttyVirtualRoundtableDecolonial2018; @rightsDecolonisingAITransfeminist2020a], antiracist [@AntiRacistHCINotes], crip [@hamraieCripTechnoscienceManifesto2019a], Indigenous [@CAREPrinciplesIndigenousa; @INDIGENOUSAI; @lewisIndigenousProtocolArtificial2020], intersectional [@cistonIntersectionalAIEssential2019; @klumbyteCriticalToolsMachine2022a], feminist [@sindersFeministDataSet; @FeministAI], neurodivergent [@goodmanSecretLifeAlgorithms], queer and trans\* ways of knowing [@keelingQueerOS2014; @barnettQueerOSUserManual2016a; @klipphahn-kargeQueereKIComingout; @martinezUnsupervisedPleasures].
+Intersectional AI celebrates and documents the work done by many related efforts for diverse knowledge systems to incorporated toward reimagining machine learning as a more care-ful set of practices, including but not limited to abolitionist [@earlAbolitionistAIRole2021], anticolonialist [@chakravarttyVirtualRoundtableDecolonial2018; @rightsDecolonisingAITransfeminist2020a], antiracist [@abebeAntiRacistHCINotes2022], crip [@hamraieCripTechnoscienceManifesto2019a], Indigenous [@CAREPrinciplesIndigenousa; @INDIGENOUSAI; @lewisIndigenousProtocolArtificial2020], intersectional [@cistonIntersectionalAIEssential2019; @klumbyteCriticalToolsMachine2022a], feminist [@sindersFeministDataSet; @FeministAI], neurodivergent [@goodmanSecretLifeAlgorithms], queer and trans\* ways of knowing [@keelingQueerOS2014; @barnettQueerOSUserManual2016a; @klipphahn-kargeQueereKIComingout; @martinezUnsupervisedPleasures].

 Simultaneously, a growing field of critical AI studies[^field] has been using interdisciplinary techniques to analyze the pitfalls of existing AI methods and to argue these cannot be addressed with technical improvements alone [@raleyCriticalAIField2023].
 Critical AI is distinguished from tech industry approaches like "AI for Good" or "AI for Society," which can lack critical perspectives on AI's impacts, despite an intended altruism.
 Critical AI researchers and professors Rita Raley and Jennifer Rhee argue that AI makers and researchers need to engage these systems as sociotechncial objects embedded in their historical, social context.
 They argue that we must be "situated in proximity to the thing itself, cultivating some degree of participatory and embodied expertise, whether archival, ethnographic, or applied [-@raleyCriticalAIField2023].
 This level of engagement requires interdisciplinary and intersectional perspectives in order to permeate the entire AI pipeline, transforming it altogether.
 Critical AI research is often paired with the urgent calls for alternative approaches and knowledge systems to be applied to machine learning discussed above.
 Yet, importantly, none of these mixed methods of analysis and intervention has yet to be adopted widely into standard machine learning practices, even as the use and awareness of AI escalates and its issues grow more urgent.